Required/Restricted Contract Language

 The vast majority of vendor contracts (including credit applications, leases, etc.) have language that conflicts with Louisiana State Law.
 Some of the more common conflicts are listed below.

-Pre-printed contracts - No contract entered into shall be on preprinted contract forms supplied by a vendor (RS 39:200F).
+Pre-printed contracts - No contract entered into shall be on preprinted contract forms supplied by a vendor unless otherwise approved by the Purchasing Office.
+(RS 39:200F).

 Governing Law - All contracts must be governed in accordance with the laws of the State of Louisiana (RS 9:2778).

 RFP/RFQ - Where written proposals are submitted by vendors, the proposal shall be incorporated into the final contract consummated with that vendor (RS 39:200G).